thelastmile/ProjectPhaseGuidebook/plan_and_design.md

 Create a plan for how you are going to construct this app.
 Try and tackle the hard parts early on.
 If you are unsure if a technical implementation is going to work, try it out right away to avoid getting stuck later.

+###Get your product roadmaps ready for when the mentors come to visit!